fractalyze/rabbitsnark/README.md

 # RabbitSNARK

 This is a command-line tool for generating zero-knowledge proofs using the Groth16 proving system.
 It is built with the [ZKIR](https://github.com/zk-rabbit/zkir) and utilizes [ZKX](zkx).
-The tool is designed to handle [circom](https://docs.circom.io/getting-started/installation/)-style circuits and supports both standard and non-zero-knowledge (non-ZK) proof generation modes.
+The tool is designed to handle [circom](https://docs.circom.io/getting-started/installation/) and [gnark](https://github.com/Consensys/gnark) circuits and supports both standard and non-zero-knowledge (non-ZK) proof generation modes.

 ## How to build